-- 4.79 There is a risk in the Commercial Investment Division as work continues to identify the net impact of asset disposals including the full cost of property related expenditure and loss of income streams. - 4.80 There is a risk in the Finance Division in relation to Housing Benefit subsidies including the potential impact of the roll out of Universal Credit (UC).
+- 4.83 There is a risk in the Commercial Investment Division as work continues to identify the net impact of asset disposals including the full cost of property related expenditure and loss of income streams. - There is a risk in the Finance Division in relation to Housing Benefit subsidies including the potential impact of the roll out of Universal Credit (UC).
 The Council can make a claim to DWP for weekly deductions from UC to recover HB overpayments, however there is a hierarchy of deductions and HB overpayments are not at the top of the hierarchy.
 There is a risk for housing tenants that are claiming HB and are being migrated onto UC.
-If tenants do not take action to claim UC in a timely manner, they could lose their transitional protection and have decreased income on UC (which could reduce ability to pay their rent).
+If tenants do not take action to claim UC in a timely manner, they could miss out on transitional protection (keeping income at current HB level) and have decreased income on UC (which could reduce ability to pay their rent).